BUKU Music + Art Project: Artwork

 In addition to the musical performances, BUKU features installations by prevalent local and national artists.
 Sculptures, paintings, graffiti, and other mediums are all included, including the annual live graffiti gallery, the pieces of which are created in real time during the festival's two days and auctioned off to fans to raise money for charity.
 Past live graffiti gallery artists include Hugo Gyrl, Ceaux, DVOTE, Fat Kids, READ, KNOWLA, MEEK, Monica Kelly, Swan, Uter and more.

-Other notable art pieces featured at BUKU include the Live Graffiti Gallery, Fort BUKU, L-System Tree, Water Tower, The Beacon and more.
-Art installations at BUKU are typically fabricated from recycled industrial materials such as IBC totes, pipes and shipping containers.
+Other art pieces featured at BUKU include the Live Graffiti Gallery, Fort BUKU, L-System Tree, Water Tower and The Beacon.
+Art installations at BUKU are sometimes fabricated from recycled industrial materials such as IBC totes, pipes and shipping containers.

-Furthermore, BUKU curates a program of surprise pop-up performers and revelers ranging from break dancers, bounce dancers, circus troupe performers, flow artists, mobile DJ carts and more.
+BUKU also curates a program of pop-up performers and revelers ranging from break dancers, bounce dancers, circus troupe performers, flow artists and mobile DJ carts.

-BUKU also focuses on an all illustrated branding approach conceptualized by Los Angeles-based music and art enigma Young & Sick, who also made his debut festival performance on the Float Den stage at BUKU in 2014.
+BUKU also focuses on an all illustrated branding approach conceptualized by Los Angeles-based musician and artist Young & Sick, who also made his debut festival performance on the Float Den stage at BUKU in 2014.
 In 2019, the festival rebranded under the direction of electronic music producer and designer Paper Diamond.

 Charity

-In 2013, BUKU announced its charitable partner Upbeat Academy, an after-school music education program for New Orleans middle- and high school students with a focus on hiphop and dance music production and performance.
+In 2013, BUKU announced its charitable partner, Upbeat Academy, an after-school music education program for New Orleans middle- and high school students with a focus on hiphop and dance music production and performance.
 Upbeat is free to attend for all student-artists and is a registered 501(c)(3) non-profit organization.
 Every year, a portion of every ticket sold to BUKU Music + Art Project benefits the program.
 Additionally, student artists and Upbeat Alumni also perform at the festival.